ACM40960/project-diwa13/README.md

 ➤ Furthermore, heart disease sometimes manifests without symptoms or with mild signs, making it challenging to recognise those who are at risk or who are in the early stages of the disease.

+### 🚀 WHO MAY UTILISE THIS REPO

+- **Data scientists and enthusiasts of machine learning:** The repository may be used as a learning tool for data scientists and machine learning professionals.
+They can examine the source code, comprehend the machine learning process, and use related methods in their own projects.
+- **Healthcare Professionals:** Doctors and medical researchers, among others, can gain from learning how predictive models might help with heart disease diagnosis and prediction.
+They could be curious about the effectiveness of the approach and how it might affect patient care.
+- **Students and Researchers:** Students working on projects and doing research in the disciplines of data science, machine learning, and medicine can utilise the repository as a useful reference.
+It may be used as a reference to comprehend how machine learning is used in healthcare.

+### 📜GOAL OF THE PROJECT:

+- The ultimate objective of heart disease prediction using machine learning is to maximise the potential of data analysis and predictive modelling to identify individuals at risk of heart diseases based on their medical records, increase the precision of risk assessment, and advance medical research and healthcare practises in the field of cardiovascular diseases.

+### 🛠️APPLICATIONS OF THE PROJECT:

+- **Healthcare Organisations:** The repository can be used as a starting point by healthcare organisations wanting to deploy predictive models for the detection and prevention of heart disease.
+They could modify the model to fit their specific needs and datasets.
+- **Health Insurance:** Predictive models may be used by insurance firms to analyse risk profiles and customise insurance policies.
+- **Telemedicine:** Predictive models may be integrated into telemedicine systems to offer virtual consultations with risk evaluations.
+- **Public Health Surveillance:** By offering information on disease prevalence and trends, aggregated data from prediction models may support public health surveillance.
+- **Medical Research:** Large medical datasets may be analysed using machine learning to find new risk factors and relationships, advancing medical research and the creation of novel medicines.

 ### 🎯 DATASET:
 <p align="center"><img width="586" alt="dataset pic 1" src="https://github.com/ACM40960/project-diwa13/assets/115154682/459044ab-a4f4-476b-9eb5-79a03a732492"></p>
+<p align="center">TABLE : Snapshot of the dataset</p>
 The original data came from the Cleavland data from the UCI Machine Learning Repository. https://archive.ics.uci.edu/ml/datasets/heart+Disease.
 The dataset has the following variables which we are utilizing for heart disease prediction:
 1. **age** - age in years

 2. **sex** - (1 = male; 0 = female)